AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

  ![default error handler](/help/forms/assets/default-error-handler.png)

-As a result of this rule, the values that you enter for **Pet ID** get validated for **Pet Name** and the error messages are displayed at the field level if the validation criteria based on the data source fails.
+As a result of this rule, the values you enter for **Pet ID** checks validation for **Pet Name**.
+If the validation criteria based on the data source fail, the error messages are displayed at the field level.

  ![default error message](/help/forms/assets/default-error-message.png)